 Patient Advocacy and Social Awareness

-The Division of Plastic and Reconstructive Surgery at the University of Toronto places an important focus on patient advocacy and social awareness for breast health related issues.
-Members from the Division of Plastic and Reconstructive Surgery are active participants in events such as Run for the Cure and BRA Day.
+The Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto places an important focus on patient advocacy and social awareness for breast health related issues.
+Members from the Division of Plastic, Reconstructive & Aesthetic Surgery are active participants in events such as Run for the Cure and BRA Day.

 Breast Health-Related Research and Education

-Breast health-related research is an important focus of faculty members in the Division of Plastic and Reconstructive Surgery at the University of Toronto.
+Breast health-related research is an important focus of faculty members in the Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto.
 From the development of sophisticated apps to monitor out-patient care to the delivery and availability of breast reconstruction at a provincial level, faculty members are involved in research to enhance and improve the delivery of breast care for patients.

-The Division of Plastic and Reconstructive Surgery at the University of Toronto is committed to excellence in plastic surgery education which involves teaching reconstructive and aesthetic surgery of the breasts to medical students, residents and fellows – the plastic surgeons of the future.
+The Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto is committed to excellence in plastic surgery education which involves teaching reconstructive and aesthetic surgery of the breasts to medical students, residents and fellows – the plastic surgeons of the future.
 At any one time, there are more than 15 residents in the plastic surgery residency training program.
-Additionally, fellowships in breast reconstruction are available at Toronto General Hospital, Women’s College Hospital and Sunnybrook Health Science Centre.
+Additionally, fellowships in breast reconstruction are available at Toronto General Hospital, Women’s College Hospital, and Sunnybrook Health Science Centre.

-Additionally, the Division of Plastic and Reconstructive Surgery at the University of Toronto hosts the annual Breast and Aesthetic Plastic Surgery Symposia.
+Additionally, the Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto hosts the annual Breast and Aesthetic Plastic Surgery Symposia.
 More commonly referred to as the Toronto Breast Meeting and the Toronto Aesthetic Meeting, each year attendee plastic surgeons and allied health professionals from Canada and around the world attend these educational symposia to learn the latest techniques and research in aesthetic and reconstructive surgery of the breasts.